Iamkemical/MovieApp/README.md

 # Description
 Movie App API and Client is a web application project, where the API is built using .NET and is consumed by a .NET MVC Client.
-The project is built on the .NET Core 3.1 (LTS).
+The project was originally built on the .NET Core 3.1 (LTS) but has been moved to .NET 5.
 ## Features of API
 1. CRUD Operations
 2. Repository Pattern